Landowner tools

 Confidence: Medium

-Your answers suggest a moderate contribution to one or more grey belt purposes, or a partial footnote 7 overlap.
-The NPPF test is whether the contribution is strong — so a small site on the borderline can still qualify with the right scoring evidence.
+Your answers suggest a moderate contribution to one or more grey belt purposes.
+The test is whether the contribution is strong — so a small site on the borderline can still qualify with the right scoring evidence.

 Want a mapped grey belt read?